Dan Taylor

 Dan appears in the Court of Appeal in respect of appeals against sentence and/or conviction.

-• R v LT (2019) EWCA Crim 58 – This was a successful appeal against a terminating ruling.
-The Court of Appeal determined that the judge at first instance had wrongly excluded identification evidence, having incorrectly interpreted the provisions of Alexander & McGill and McCullough, concerning identifications through social media.
-The case features in Archbold and Blackstones as one of the leading authorities on identifications made through social media.
+• R v LT (2019) EWCA Crim 58 – Successful appeal against a terminating ruling.
+The Court of Appeal determined that the Judge at first instance had wrongly excluded identification evidence, having incorrectly interpreted the provisions of Alexander and McGill and McCullough, concerning identifications through social media.
+The defendant was convicted following a re-trial.

 Education